Data reporting officer jobs

 Do you want to join an organisation committed to addressing low literacy levels amongst people in prison?

-Shannon Trust are delighted to be working with His Majesty’s Prison & Probation Service (HMPPS) to provide peer-led learning programmes at HMP Drake Hall.
-Working closely with the prison and their staff, people in prison, Shannon Trust volunteers and mentors, this post will lead the delivery and development of our prison-based reading and numeracy programme, maximising opportunities for people in prison to learn to read.
+Shannon Trust are delighted to be working with His Majesty’s Prison & Probation Service (HMPPS) to provide peer-led learning programmes across a number of prisons.
+To ensure the continuation of our programmes during times of staff absence, we are now seeking to recruit a Prison Facilitator/Library Assistant on a bank working basis to work across the Bristol region (HMP Leyhill, HMP Ashfield, HMP Eastwood Park and HMP Bristol).
+Working closely with prisons and their staff, people in prison, Shannon Trust volunteers and mentors, this post will support with the delivery and development of our literacy and numeracy programme in the area, maximising opportunities for people in prison to learn to read.

-Ideally you will have some experience of prison settings underpinned by the ability to build relationships and personal qualities that include resilience, determination and a problem-solving approach.
+You will have experience working within prison settings underpinned by the ability to build relationships quickly and personal qualities that include resilience, determination and a problem-solving approach.
+You will also have a willingness to travel, sometimes at short notice, to provide short or long term cover within the prisons in this area.

-The role will be prison-based.
-Employee benefits include a company contribution to pension scheme of up to 5%, 30 days holiday plus bank holidays, life insurance, paid volunteering days, discounts via Reward Gateway and an Employee Assistance Programme.
+This role will be prison-based.
+This is a bank role and so the number of days to be worked will vary and are not guaranteed.
+Employee benefits include a company contribution to pension scheme of up to 5%, 30 days holiday plus bank holidays, life insurance, discounts via Reward Gateway and an Employee Assistance Programme.
 The biggest benefit though is our culture – our people really want to work for the organisation.

 We welcome job applications from people with lived experience of the criminal justice system and do not routinely ask for details of any criminal convictions.
 These roles do require prison security clearance, so we will need to ask for details of any relevant criminal convictions before an offer of employment is finalised.